 After the hearing, the Committee reported to the Senate, and the Senate adopted, a resolution to certify to the United States Attorney for presentation to a grand jury plaintiff's failure to comply with the Committee's subpoena.
-Plaintiff then filed this suit against the HELP Committee, the Chairman and Ranking Member of the Committee, and eighteen other Senators who are members of the Committee to prevent any sanction for his contempt of the Committee's subpoena, based on his claims that the subpoena lacked a valid legislative purpose and that requiring him to appear for testimony violated his Fifth Amendment right against selfincrimination.
-For relief, plaintiff seeks an order declaring that the subpoena and the Committee's actions related to its enforcement are invalid and unconstitutional, declaring that he properly invoked his Fifth Amendment rights in response to the subpoena, declaring that the Committee violated his Fifth Amendment rights, and enjoining the Committee from enforcing the subpoena and from causing him "to suffer from criminal punishment for invoking his Fifth Amendment rights[.]"
-Compl. at 27-28, Prayer for Relief.
+Plaintiff then filed this suit against the HELP Committee, the Chairman and Ranking Member of the Committee, and eighteen Committee

+Members to prevent any sanction for his contempt of the Committee's subpoena, based on his claims that the subpoena lacked a valid legislative purpose and requiring him to appear for testimony violated his Fifth Amendment right against self-incrimination.
+For relief, plaintiff seeks an order declaring that the subpoena and the Committee's actions related to its enforcement are invalid and unconstitutional, declaring that he properly invoked his Fifth Amendment rights in response to the subpoena, declaring that the Committee violated his Fifth Amendment rights, and enjoining the Committee from enforcing the subpoena and causing him "to suffer from additional punishment for invoking his Fifth Amendment rights[.]"
+Am.
+Compl. at 31-32, Prayer for Relief.

-Plaintiff's suit against defendants for subpoenaing him and then voting to report resolutions to the Senate regarding his default should be rejected for both lack of jurisdiction and failure to state a claim.
-First, the Court lacks jurisdiction because (a) plaintiff's claims are absolutely barred by the Speech or Debate Clause and (b) plaintiff does not have standing to assert his claims against the defendants.
+Plaintiff's suit should be rejected for both lack of jurisdiction and failure to state a claim.

+First, the Court lacks jurisdiction because (a) plaintiff's claims are absolutely barred by the

+Speech or Debate Clause, and (b) plaintiff lacks standing to assert his claims against defendants.